AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-clusters.md

-# ACS Edge Cluster
+# Edge Clusters: Overall architecture

-As of ACS version 3 we require the machines running Edge Agents and actually collecting data (the edge) to be part of one or more Kubernetes separate from the cluster running the central services.
+As of ACS version 3 we require the machines running Edge Agents and actually collecting data (the edge) to be part of one or more Kubernetes clusters separate from the cluster running the central services.
 This is partly to make the architecture more flexible, allowing for example a central cluster which is cloud hosted or hosted on a managed Kubernetes cluster and the edge to use k3s or microk8s or some other Kubernetes distribution tailored to edge devices.
 It is also, we believe, the correct thing to do from a security perspective: physical compromise of a machine joined to a Kubernetes cluster compromises the entire cluster, and keeping edge devices to their own cluster limits the possible damage.

-## Architecture

-ACS requires a central cluster running the central services and one or more edge clusters running the Edge Agents.

-### Central cluster
+## Central cluster

 The central Kubernetes cluster runs a number of essential services: